MADAI/DistributionSampling/README.txt

     $ make

-    The various source files will compile, producing a library libDistributionSampling.a in a directory called "lib" in the root level of the build directory.
+    The various source files will compile, producing two libraries libDistributionSampling.a and libmadaisys.a in a directory called "lib" in the root level of the build directory.

 5.  (optional) Type

     $ ctest

     This runs the tests defined in the project.

+6. (optional) Generate documentation by typing

+    $ cmake "$HOME/madai/stat/DistributionSampling" \
+          -DBUILD_DOCUMENTATION:BOOL="1"
+    $ make Documentation

+    This generates HTML documentation of the library with doxygen.